Headline/Steam-Discord-Bot/README.md

 ## Configuration
 Here's a breakdown for configuration settings, along with why they're needed.
 - **SteamUsername** & **SteamPassword**: The bot needs credentials to a steam account that it can stay logged into for things like querying the master server list.
+- **DiscordBotToken**: Token used for Discord's bot API, [reactiflux](https://github.com/reactiflux) made a great guide for getting one [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+- **DiscordAdminId**: Admin ID used for commands which should not be used by the general public.
+It's a unique ID which identifies you among others.
+Find yours using this [tutorial](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) made by Discord themselves.
+- **DiscordAdminContact**: A contact string to be used to inform users who owns the bot.
+This can be a Discord username, email, or link.
+- **AppIDList**: The list of steam appids that the bot watches for updates.
+If an update is detected it will alert all servers with a matching `AnnouncePref`
+- **AnnouncePrefs**: A list of channels the bot will search for to send announcement into.
+This list can include many channels which span across multiple servers, but the bot will only send the message once to the first match found.
+- **DisabledCommands**: A list of disabled commands, should you want to do so.
+All you need to do is specify a command name.I you wanted to remove the help command, enter "help" as an entry in the list.
+- **GitHubAuthToken**: An authentication token for GitHub API if you'd like the bot to automatically update itself.
+You may leave this blank, but !update will not work and any updates will not automatically occur.
+- **JobInterval**: How often the bot will run scheduled jobs.
+The time given is in seconds.
+- **AlliedModdersThreadJob**: Alerts new plugin uploads to the AlliedModders [plugin subforum](https://forums.alliedmods.net/forumdisplay.php?f=108).
+This is disabled by default, as I believe it is only useful for my usecase.
+If you'd like to get the notifications, you may set it to true.
+Send channel is determined by `AnnouncePrefs`
+- **SteamCheckJob**: Job which ensures a steam connection is currently being held, and attempts a reconnect on failure.
+- **SelfUpdateListener**: Job which periodically checks current version with latest, and updates if possible.
+If `GitHubAuthToken` isn't filled out, this job will never run
+- **GitHubUpdateUsername**, **GitHubUpdateRepository**, and **GitHubUpdateReleaseFilename**: These exist if you'd like to fork the repository yourself, setup AppVeyor, and handle automatic updating yourself.
+This is useful for developers who'd like to maintain their own fork.

 ## Credits
 Much of the code was adapted from [VoiDeD's bot](https://github.com/VoiDeD/steam-irc-bot/), so many thanks for the guidance.
 Also I'd like to thank the guys on #opensteamworks in gamesurge irc along with our contributors for making this bot awesome.